Summer Holiday Grocery Savings

 • If you love ice cream and related products, toppings, and so on, they are usually at great prices.

-• If it’s a regular item at your house it might be worth buying a little extra; it will be on sale prior to almost any holiday and regularly throughout the year.
+• If it’s a regular item at your house it might be worth buying a little extra; it will be on sale before almost any holiday and regularly throughout the year.

 Several Fruits & Veggies are almost always on sale around any holiday and some are pretty much always going to be on sale during Summer holidays.
 Keep seasonality in mind.
 The early holidays may have a lot of seasonal items but they won’t be local and many may not even be from the States.
 In the past, they were often not worth buying but the food chain has improved.